timpei/hanabi/README.md

 Here's a call that could have generated the above response: `GET /api/get/4`.
 Some of the JSON fields are further discussed below:

-* `discarded` is the discard pile, which consists of a list of card objects with the stucture like: `{"number": 4, "suit": "BLUE"}`. `played` and players' `hand` contains cards that exhibit the same structure.
+* `discarded` is the discard pile, which consists of a list of card objects with the stucture like: `{"number": 4, "suit": "BLUE", "knownSuit": [], "knowNumber": False}`. `knownSuit` represents the colours told to the player with that card, and `knowNumber` represents if the player holding the card know its number. `knownSuit` is a list since it is possible in a rainbow game to have a card be hinted multiple colours. `played` and players' `hand` contains cards that exhibit the same structure.
 * `hasEnded` indicates the termination of the game.
 It will be set to true when an end game state has been detected.
 * `hasStarted` indicates the status of the game.
 It will be set to true by the host once enough players has joined.
 * `order` is a random permutation of the players, governing the playing order.
 It is set after the start of the game.